wobbals/opentok-ios-sdk-webrtc/README.md

 * The `[OTPublisher publishAudio]` and `[OTPublisher publishVideo]` messages
 * The `[OTSubscriber subscribeToAudio]` and `[OTSubscriber subscribeToVideo]` messages
-* The mute button in the Publisher and Subscriber video user interface
 * You cannot target the iOS Simulator.
 Build and deploy to a supported iOS device.
-* When debugging on a device running iOS 6, there are some warnings when you rotate the device.
-Please ignore these.

 In XCode, you need to remove armv7s from the Valid Architectures section of the Build Settings for your project.